This eggless cornbread is light, fluffy, and everything cornbread should be!

 Let the bread cool fully.
 Wrap in plastic wrap, then place in a resealable freezer bag.

-When ready to eat, let thaw at room temperature or rewarm gently in an oven.
+When ready to eat, let thaw at room temperature.
+To give it a fresh-out-of-the-oven taste and texture, rewarm gently in an oven.